OmniBrew/sw5e-data/data/feats/animal-handler.md

 source: phb
 mechanics:
   - type: asi
-    ability: you
+    ability: wis
     amount: 1
-  - type: skill
+  - type: skill-or-expertise
-    value: ['animal']
+    value: [animal-handling]
-    effect:
+  - type: bonus-action
-      type: advantage
+    shortDesc: >-
-      note: when making a check
+      Command your beast to take an action on its turn
 ---
 You master the techniques needed to train and handle animals.
 You gain the following benefits:
 - Increase your Wisdom score by 1, to a maximum of 20.